-- 4.1 The section 47 prohibition prohibits any conduct on the part of one or more undertakings, which is an abuse of a dominant position in any market in Singapore.
-This section sets out some of the considerations that the CCS will have with regard to assessing conduct involving IPRs, within the context of the section 47 prohibition.
-This guideline should be read together with the CCS Guideline On The Section 47 Prohibition and the CCS Guideline On Market Definition. - 4.2 Ownership of an IPR will not necessarily create a dominant position.
-Whether or not an IP owner enjoys dominance in the relevant market will depend on the extent to which there are substitutes for the technology, product, process or work to which the IPR relates. - 4.3 Although the existence of an IPR may impede entry into the market in the short term, any other undertaking may in the long term be able to enter the market with its own innovation.
-In markets where undertakings regularly improve the quality of their products, a persistently high market share may indicate no more than persistently successful innovation.
-The CCS will make its assessment of dominance, based on the particular facts of each case. - 4.4 The exercise of an IPR by a dominant undertaking will not usually be an abuse when limited to the market for the specific product which incorporates it.
+- 4.4 The exercise of an IPR by a dominant undertaking will not usually be an abuse when limited to the market for the specific product which incorporates it.
 However, competition concerns may arise where the dominant undertaking attempts to extend its market power into a neighbouring or related market, beyond the scope granted by IP law.
-In defining markets, care will have to be taken in choosing the initial focal product and in identifying if secondary products formed a separate but related market, or part of the same market as the primary product.5 - 4.5 Conduct that constitutes an abuse of a dominant position in a market includes conduct that protects, enhances or perpetuates the dominant position of an undertaking in ways unrelated to competitive merit.
+In defining markets, care will have to be taken in choosing the initial focal product and in identifying if secondary products formed a separate but related market, or part of the same market as the primary product.3 - 4.5 Conduct that constitutes an abuse of a dominant position in a market includes conduct that protects, enhances or perpetuates the dominant position of an undertaking in ways unrelated to competitive merit.
 Conduct may be abusive to the extent that it harms competition, for example, by removing an efficient competitor, limiting competition from existing competitors, or excluding new competitors from entering the market.
 The likely effect of each particular kind of behaviour will be assessed on the particular facts of each case.
-The paragraphs below set out some considerations that the CCS may have, with regard to assessing certain types of conduct involving IPRs, when carried out by dominant undertakings.
+The paragraphs below set out some considerations that the CCCS may have, with regard to assessing certain types of conduct involving IPRs, when carried out by dominant undertakings.